observepoint/github-actions-integration/README.md

 2. Navigate to your desired audit
 3. The Audit ID is in the URL: `https://app.observepoint.com/audits/{AUDIT_ID}`

+---

 ## ⚙️ Setup & Configuration

+### Step 1: Whitelist Your GitHub Organization

+**⚠️ IMPORTANT**: Before using this integration, your GitHub organization must be whitelisted by ObservePoint.

+1. Contact your ObservePoint customer support team
+2. Provide your **exact GitHub organization name** (case-sensitive)
+   - Find this in your repository URL: `https://github.com/{ORGANIZATION_NAME}/repo-name`
+   - Example: For `https://github.com/acme-corp/my-repo`, the organization name is `acme-corp`
+3. Request GitHub Actions integration enablement
+4. Wait for confirmation that your organization has been whitelisted

+> 💡 **Note**: This is a one-time setup per organization.
+All repositories within the whitelisted organization will have access to the integration.

-### Step 1: Get Your ObservePoint API Key
+### Step 2: Get Your ObservePoint API Key

-1. Log in to ObservePoint.
+1. Log in to ObservePoint
-2. Open "Profile & Permissions".
+2. Open "Profile & Permissions"
-3. Generate a new key or copy an existing one.
+3. Generate a new key or copy an existing one

-### Step 2: Configure GitHub Secrets
+### Step 3: Configure GitHub Secrets

 Store your API key securely in your repository: